-The remuneration policy of the Supervisory Board was reviewed and a proposal for a new policy was approved by the Annual General Meeting of 19 May 2016.
+The remuneration policy of the Supervisory Board was reviewed and a proposal for a new policy was approved by the Annual General Meeting of Van Lanschot NV on 19 May 2016.
 The new policy became effective as of 1 January 2016.
 The following table summarises the remuneration and expenses paid to members of the Supervisory Board.